spark-jobserver/spark-jobserver/README.md

 Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.

-#### Configuring Spark Jobserver meta data Database backend
+#### Configuring Spark Jobserver H2 Database backend
 By default, H2 database is used for storing Spark Jobserver related meta data.
+This can be overridden if you prefer to use PostgreSQL or MySQL.
+It is also important that any dependent jars are to be added to Job Server class path.

-But this can be overridden.
-For example, to use PostgreSQL as backend add the following configuration to local.conf.
-Ensure that you have spark_jobserver database created with necessary rights granted to user.
+To use embedded H2 as backend add the following configuration to local.conf.

+    spark {
+      jobserver {
+        ...
         sqldao {
           # Slick database driver, full classpath
-      slick-driver = slick.driver.PostgresDriver
+          slick-driver = slick.driver.H2Driver

           # JDBC driver, full classpath
-      jdbc-driver = org.postgresql.Driver
+          jdbc-driver = org.h2.Driver

           # Directory where default H2 driver stores its data.
 Only needed for H2.
           rootdir = "/var/spark-jobserver/sqldao/data"

           jdbc {
-        url = "jdbc:postgresql://db_host/spark_jobserver"
+            url = "jdbc:h2:file:/var/spark-jobserver/sqldao/data/h2-db"
             user = "secret"
             password = "secret"
           }

           dbcp {
             maxactive = 20
             maxidle = 10
             initialsize = 10
           }
         }
+      }
+    }
+    # also add the following line at the root level.
+    flyway.locations="db/h2/migration"

-If you are using `context-per-jvm = true`, be sure to add [AUTO_MIXED_MODE](http://h2database.com/html/features.html#auto_mixed_mode) to your H2 JDBC URL; this allows multiple processes to share the same H2 database using a lock file.
+If you are using `context-per-jvm = true`, be sure to add [AUTO_MIXED_MODE](http://h2database.com/html/features.html#auto_mixed_mode) to your
+H2 JDBC URL; this allows multiple processes to share the same H2 database using a lock file.

-Also add the following line at the root level.

-    flyway.locations="db/postgresql/migration"

-It is also important that any dependent jars are to be added to Job Server class path.

 In a yarn-client mode if using H2 the below is advised.
 - Run H2 in server mode (http://www.h2database.com/html/download.html, and follow docs.,)